Bangladesh 50 Years

 Citizen UK is an exciting research and creative engagement project involving the borough archive services, local communities and contemporary artists.
 It is funded by the National Lottery Heritage Fund.

-We are pleased to be working with a steering group made up of academics, historians and activists who critically engage with the project’ decisions.
-Our steering group includes Ansar Ahmed Ullah (Swadhinata Trust/QMUL) Julie Begum (Swadhinata Trust), Shabna Begum (QMUL) Fatima Rajina (Nijjor Manush) Hajera Begum (Nijjor Manush) Ruksana Kazi Begum (LBTH) Georgie Wemyss (UEL).
+We worked with a steering group made up of academics, historians and activists who critically engaged with the project’ decisions.
+Our steering group included Ansar Ahmed Ullah (Swadhinata Trust/QMUL) Julie Begum (Swadhinata Trust), Shabna Begum (QMUL) Fatima Rajina (Nijjor Manush) Hajera Begum (Nijjor Manush) Ruksana Kazi Begum (LBTH) Georgie Wemyss (UEL).

 Artists announced for Bangladesh 50 Years

-We are pleased to announce the appointment of Ruhul Abdin as Lead Artist for the Bangladesh 50 Years Project.
+Ruhul Abdin was appointed as Lead Artist for the Bangladesh 50 Years Project.
 Ruhul founded participatory design and architecture studio Paraa and is based between Dhaka, Bangladesh and Bow, Tower Hamlets.
 Ruhul is also a portrait artist and has created works sensitively representing Bengali people and capturing events as they take place.
-Ruhul will be working with 15 British Bangladeshi Citizen Researchers to explore the significance of the 1971 Bangladesh Liberation War through collections held at the Tower Hamlets Local History Library & Archives.
-The researchers' findings will inform a public artwork produced by Ruhul to be displayed outdoors in Tower Hamlets.

 Image: Kamalapur Exhibition, Beckton.
 Courtesy of Ruhul Abdin